Emanate-Biostats-Inc/user-guide/docs/macros/macros-validation/proc-compare.md

 ### _part_ (only needed if there are multiple parts)

-Set to 1 for the first call, part 2 for the next, etc. See Example 3 below.
+Set to `1` for the first call, `2` for the next, etc. See Example 3 below.

 ### _var_